MekhyW/proto-panda/README.md

 ## Engine related

+- `PANDA_VERSION`: A string constant representing the current version of the Protopanda firmware.
 - `VCC_THRESHOLD_START`: The minimum voltage threshold required for the system to start.
 - `VCC_THRESHOLD_HALT`: The minimum voltage threshold below which the system will halt to prevent damage.
 - `OLED_SCREEN_WIDTH`: The width of the internal OLED screen in pixels.